anurag-111/expense-tracker/README.md

 **Endpoint:** `GET /profile`

-Retrieve the user's profile information.
+Retrieve the user's profile information, including their unique ID, first name, last name, and email.

 ### Update User Profile

 **Endpoint:** `PUT /profile`

-Update the user's profile information.
+Update the user's profile information, enabling users to modify their first name and last name.

 ### Deactivate User Account

 **Endpoint:** `DELETE /deactivate`

-Deactivate the user's account.
+Deactivate the user's account, allowing users to terminate their profile and associated data.

+---

 ## Getting Started

-To run the Expense Tracker API locally, follow these steps:

-1. Clone the repository.
+1. Clone the repository to your local machine.
-2. Configure the database settings in the application.properties file.
+2. Configure the database settings in the `application.properties` file.
 3. Build and run the application using a Java IDE or Gradle.
-4. Access the API endpoints using a tool like Postman or cURL.
+4. Access the API endpoints using tools like Postman or cURL.

-For more detailed instructions and API documentation, refer to the codebase and the relevant controller and service classes.
+For more detailed instructions and API documentation, refer to the codebase and relevant controller and service classes.

+---

+## Contributing

+Contributions to the Expense Tracker API are encouraged and appreciated!
+If you encounter a bug or wish to add a new feature, feel free to open an issue or submit a pull request.

+---

+## License

+This project is licensed under the **MIT License**.
+For more details, refer to the [LICENSE](LICENSE) file.

+---